Jellyfish-Insights/aurelia/run_on_docker.md

 By default, docker-compose command doesn't rebuild the image, even if you change a file in the build process.
-To force docker-compose to rebuild your image, instead of the default command `docker-compose up` the following one:
+To force docker-compose to rebuild your image, instead of the default command `docker-compose up` use the following one:

 ```bash
 docker-compose -f docker-compose.yml up --build --force-recreate andromeda
 ```

+Explanation:

---build: build images before starting containers.
+`--build`: build images before starting containers.

---force-recreate: Recreate containers even if their configuration and image haven't changed.
+`--force-recreate`: Recreate containers even if their configuration and image haven't changed.

---build is a straightforward and it will create the docker images before starting the containers.
-The --force-recreate flag will stop the currently running containers forcefully and spin up all the containers again even if you do not have changed anything into it's configuration.
+`--build` is a straightforward and it will create the docker images before starting the containers.
+The `--force-recreate` flag will stop the currently running containers forcefully and spin up all the containers again even if you do not have changed anything into it's configuration.
 So, if there are any changes, those will be picked-up into the newly created containers while